Intravenous Vitamin Therapy

 Considered the “mother of all antioxidants,” glutathione is an important chemical that acts as a powerful antioxidant to preserve and protect the brain and other body tissues by protecting them from the damage of free radicals.
 It also acts to recycle vitamins C & E, which also reduce free radicals.
 It has been used to treat all symptoms of neurodegenerative diseases such as Parkinson’s, Alzheimer’s, multiple sclerosis, stroke, ALS, irritable bowel, and chronic fatigue.
 Glutathione has tremendous detoxifying ability throughout the entire body.
 Glutathione helps to reduce melanin stimulation, which may lead to a lightening of the skin.
 Glutathione helps decrease inflammation, muscle fatigue, and is involved in liver detoxification and immune function.
 People with Lyme disease, chronic fatigue, neurological illness, and with heavy metal poisoning may benefit from IV glutathione injections, as well as people with stress and fatigue.

-The Lasky Aesthetics Difference
+The Lasky Aesthetics Difference in Beverly Hills

 In today’s marketing world of “thrilling” and “fabulous” procedures, the cosmetic industry is moving away from the standard medical approach of a treatment plan for each patient and more towards a confusing mess of à la carte services.